18.4.20

 Hammer & nail holes in pot bottom for planters.

-To start the slide-show click image.
+To start the slide show, click the image.

 VIEW 17 Funky Chic

-Hand Painted Tin Pots
+Hand-Painted Tin Pots

 designed by Minaz Jantz